Emil Boc

-Emil Boc ([eˈmil ˈbok]; born 6 September 1966) is a Romanian politician who was Prime Minister of Romania from 22 December 2008 until 6 February 2012 and is the current Mayor of Cluj-Napoca, the largest city of Transylvania, where he was first elected in July 2004.
+Emil Boc ([eˈmil ˈbok]; born 6 September 1966) is a Romanian politician who was Prime Minister of Romania from 22 December 2008 until 6 February 2012 and is the current mayor of Cluj-Napoca, the largest city of Transylvania, where he was first elected in July 2004.
 Boc was also the president of the Democratic Liberal Party (PDL), which proposed and supported him as Prime Minister in late 2008, from December 2004 until July 2012.

 On 13 October 2009, his cabinet fell after losing a motion of no confidence in Parliament.
-He was acting as the head of acting cabinet until a new Prime Minister and cabinet were confirmed by Parliament.
+He was acting as the head of acting cabinet until a new prime minister and cabinet were confirmed by Parliament.
 On 17 December 2009, President Traian Băsescu designated him again to form a new government, receiving afterwards the vote of confidence from the Parliament.

 Personal life

-Emil was born to Ioan and Ana Boc in the village of Răchițele, commune Mărgău, Cluj County; he has three older brothers (Ioan, Gheorghe, and Traian) and one sister (Dorina).
-Emil Boc and his wife Oana, a university lecturer whom he married in July 1994, have two daughters, Cezara and Patricia.
-He and his family belong to the Romanian Orthodox Church.
+Emil Boc was born to Ioan and Ana Boc in the village of Răchițele, commune Mărgău, Cluj County; he has three older brothers (Ioan, Gheorghe, and Traian) and one sister (Dorina).
+Boc and his wife Oana, a university lecturer whom he married in July 1994, have two daughters, Cezara and Patricia.

 Political career

+Before the Romanian Revolution of 1989, Boc was, together with future PSD leader Ioan Rus, president of the Association of Communist Students of Cluj County.
 Boc's entrance into mainstream Romanian politics was in 2003, when he was elected executive president of the Democratic Party (PD); he had been proposed by Traian Băsescu.
 His original job was to clearly define the Democratic Party's identity so that it would not be confused with the National Liberal Party (PNL).